 How can a used electric car save you money, or even pay for itself when compared to a petrol or diesel car?
 Headline figure, if you want the big picture, is a £1500 a year saving.
 Over 6 years you get £9000 which pays for your electric car.
 Yes- this is a simplification.
 Running costs … Continue reading A car for free?

+This article is already aging- it's about the original shape or "classic" Leaf, not the 40 or 62kWh cars.
 Why used?
 In a word, good value.
 Depreciation has been high on these early electric cars.
 Or at least, the apparent depreciation, since nobody buys at list price.
-Even so, the Nissan Leaf and Renault Zoe have depreciated quite heavily in the first few years.
-This is music to the ears of a price-conscious buyer. … Continue reading Buying a used electric Leaf
+Even so, the Nissan Leaf and Renault Zoe … Continue reading Buying a used electric Leaf “classic”

 "It's handy to wake up to a defrosted, warmed car on a frosty morning" This blog chronicles my adventures with an electric car, a Nissan Leaf.
 It's one of the early UK-manufactured Leafs, from 2013.
 I bought it outright, including the battery, from a main dealer.
 I use it for a 50 mile round-trip commute … Continue reading Intro